mysociety/alaveteli/developers/directory_structure.md

 remember to read the page about [feeding your changes back](/feeding-back)).-->

-Alaveteli uses Ruby on Rails, which is a common "Model-View-Controller" web framework, so if you're familiar with Rails this will look very familiar.
+Alaveteli uses Ruby on Rails, which is a common "Model-View-Controller" web framework &mdash; if you're familiar with Rails this will look very familiar.
 For more information about the Rails structure see the [Ruby on Rails website](http://guides.rubyonrails.org/getting_started.html).